macsigraph/logo/README.md

 ## macsigraph logo

 Generate simply by running pdflatex on logo.tex, which contains a short Ti*k*Z script,

 > $ pdflatex logo.tex

+to produce a pdf image of the macsigraph logo.